hamad-khawaja/diagram-ai/instructions_azure.md

 - **Do not suggest using the library for infrastructure management or code generation**
 - **Do not suggest using the library for anything other than creating diagrams**
 - **Do not suggest using the library for anything other than creating cloud system architecture diagrams**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the task-specific instructions**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference and the troubleshooting common issues**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference and the troubleshooting common issues and the resource references**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference and the troubleshooting common issues and the resource references and the important constraints**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions**
-- **Do not suggest using the library for anything other than creating cloud system architecture diagrams using Python code with the diagrams library and the official documentation and the latest version and the installation instructions and the core classes and imports and the essential patterns and best practices and the code generation guidelines and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference and the troubleshooting common issues and the resource references and the important constraints and the task-specific instructions and the common architecture patterns to reference**

 - Always put Nodes inside a cluster or Edge to represent a group of related components.
 - Always layout the diagram in a way that is easy to understand and visually appealing.